Filter Power Apps: How to filter data in business apps

 Filter Power Apps: a brief introduction

-The Filter function of Microsoft Power Apps is by far one of the most important functions within the low-code development environment offered by Microsoft and plays a crucial role in helping users work with large volumes of data.
+The Filter function of Microsoft Power Apps is by far one of the most important functions within the low-code development environment offered by Microsoft Power Platform and plays a crucial role in helping users work with large volumes of data.

 It allows you to search through tables and locate records that match specific criteria, making it easier to find the information you need quickly, efficiently and easily.